k2view-academy/K2View-Academy/articles/99_fabric_infras/devops/02_fabric_environments.md

 ## QA Environment

-This environment should be isolated from the Development environment and contain the following components:
+This environment should be isolated from the Development environment and should contain the following components:

 - Fabric servers cluster, **minimum 3 for Testing**
 - Windows terminal server, for installing and running the Fabric Studio.